Substrates

 -

-Ripstop nylon 5 oz per yard up to 12, thermally stable liteloc performs the best in the nylons
+Ripstop nylon 5 -12oz per yard, thermally stable LiteLoc performs the best

 -